We set out to find 50 great marketing blogs – some you may have heard of but others that you probably haven’t. There is gold in this list.

 Must-read post: What The Brand Babblers Don’t Understand

-Great blogs consistently teach you something new, and that’s what makes Andrew Chen’s blog so great.
+Great marketing blogs consistently teach you something new, and that’s what makes Andrew Chen’s blog so great.
 Many of Silicon Valley’s biggest stars look to Andrew for marketing advice, which makes it no surprise that his insights have been published in outlets like The New York Times and Wired.
 As a bonus, he runs a great forum that anyone can join.

 Must-read post: The Law of Shitty Clickthroughs